aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

    `Editing Exercises <http://www.ws.afnog.org/afnog2013/unix-intro/presos/editing-exercises.pdf>`_
    -  Source can be `downloaded <http://www.ws.afnog.org/afnog2013/unix-intro/presos/editing-exercises.doc>`_
       in MS Word format if you need to modify this exercise.
 (1 hr?)
+-  `Network Performance Definitions & Metrics: <http://www.ws.afnog.org/afnog2013/unix-intro/presos/network-performance-definitions.pdf>`_ (presentation, also covers common unix tools, try to fit this in if you can)

 Break (30 mins, 10:00-10:30)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~